Runaway Brain: Production

 After Disney celebrated Mickey Mouse's 60th anniversary in 1988, Mickey starred in the featurette The Prince and the Pauper, which was directed by George Scribner and released in theaters with The Rescuers Down Under in 1990.
 The Rescuers Down Under however failed at the box office, so a new project was sought for the character.
 The director of Runaway Brain, Chris Bailey recalled: "If you were a director or part of the development, if you were between assignments, you were asked to develop Mickey shorts".
-Bailey at first saw approval from studio president Jeffrey Katzenberg and Disney Animation executives Thomas Schumacher and Peter Schneider regarding the rework of an idea he had for a Roger Rabbit short, Tourist Trap, with Mickey and Donald Duck heading on a vacation and Donald attempting to kill Mickey, but after a failed storyboard screening, Bailey received permission from Roy E. Disney to develop another short idea, Runaway Brain.
+Bailey at first saw approval from studio president Jeffrey Katzenberg and Disney Animation executives Thomas Schumacher and Peter Schneider regarding the rework of an idea he had for a Roger Rabbit short, Tourist Trap, with Mickey and Donald Duck heading on a vacation and Donald attempting to murder Mickey, but after a failed storyboard screening, Bailey received permission from Roy E. Disney to develop another short idea, Runaway Brain.

-Jim Beihold was assigned to layout, Ian Gooding served as art director, and Andreas Deja, who had animated Scar in The Lion King (1994), developed the monstrous version of Mickey possessed by Julius based on Bailey's sketches.
+Jim Beihold was assigned to layout, Ian Gooding served as art director and Andreas Deja, who had animated Scar in The Lion King (1994), developed Julius while in Mickey's body based on Bailey's sketches.
 Disney Animation France, who was just finishing A Goofy Movie (1995), was given the animation job.
-While the crew was in France, Katzenberg left Disney, leaving Bailey without one of the executives who most supported his ideas.
+While the crew was in France, Katzenberg left Disney, leaving Bailey without the executive who most supported his ideas.
 While the first screening of the mostly completed short to the executives was successful, Schumacher and Schneider went on to order many changes that would cut scenes and require others to be newly animated.
-These included not having the monstrous Mickey drooling, toning Mickey's electrocution to be more cartoonish, and having the ending with Julius chasing an "effigy Minnie" made of pillows replaced with having him pursue the wallet picture.
+These included not having Julius drooling while looking at Minnie, changing Mickey's electrocution to be more cartoonish and having the ending with Julius chasing an "effigy Minnie" made of pillows replaced with having him pursue the wallet photograph.